9.01.1 Sources of information

 9.01.3.2 Some of the most common types of notes are listed in this chapter; notes other than those provided for may be made if considered important.
 Specific applications of many of these notes are provided in the preceding chapters.
 Make notes as called for in the following subrules.
 When appropriate, combine two or more notes to make one note.

 9.01.4 General rule

 9.01.4.1 Notes qualify and amplify the formal description, and are especially important for recording types of information not accounted for in other data elements.
-Notes can therefore deal with any aspect of the resource.
+Notes can therefore deal with any aspect of the resource and its description.

 9.01.4.2 If the description in other manifestation elements does not clearly identify the resource being cataloged, make whatever notes are necessary for unambiguous identification.
-When appropriate, refer to detailed descriptions in standard catalogs or bibliographies.
-Provide sufficient information to identify the specific source, whether using a general note, a formal “References” note giving the source in prescribed form, or some combination of the two (see Manifestation described in, 188.8.131.52).
+When appropriate, refer to detailed descriptions in standard bibliographic or reference sources.
+Provide sufficient information to identify the specific source, whether using a general note, a formal “References” note giving the source in prescribed form, or some combination of the two (see Manifestation described in, 18.104.22.168).

 9.01.5 Required notes

 9.01.5.1 In general, notes are not required, but some notes are required in particular situations and are so indicated in instructions (e.g., Note on the source of the title proper, 22.214.171.124 and Transposed statements of responsibility, 126.96.36.199).